-Strengthening of business through the optimization of business systems and technology
+Strengthen the business through the optimization of business systems and technology

 The Company is working to strengthen its business through the optimization of its business systems and technology to support the remediation of internal controls, improve processes, drive greater operational efficiencies and provide better and timelier decision making across the organization.
-As part of this initiative, the Company is working on the upgrade and reimplementation of its Enterprise Resource Planning system.
+As part of this initiative, the Company is working on the reimplementation of its Enterprise Resource Planning system.